smmoosavi/jsx-xml/README.md

 ## API

-You can import following functions from `jsx-xml` package:
+You can import the following functions from the `jsx-xml` package:

 ```js
 import {render, JSXXML, CData, Comment, Fragment, Raw} from 'jsx-xml'